 Once on the decline, heroin use and heroin addiction is rising again in the United States.
 In fact, heroin overdose deaths increased fourfold between 2010 and 2015, according to the President’s Commission on Combating Drug Addiction and the Opioid Crisis.

 One theory behind the heroin resurgence is that people who develop an addiction to prescription opioids frequently turn to heroin when they are unable to access or afford prescription painkillers.

 According to the National Institute on Drug Abuse, nearly 80 percent of people who started abusing opioids in the 1960s and entered rehab for heroin addiction reported misusing prescription opioids before moving on to heroin.

-All opioids work in the same general way, acting on the central nervous system to reduce the perception of pain.
+All opiates and opioids work in the same general way, acting on the central nervous system to reduce the perception of pain.

 Opioids are structurally similar to endorphins, naturally occurring pain-killing chemicals that our brain manufactures when we experience pain or stress.
 Like endorphins, opioids attach to specialized receptors in the brain and spinal cord called mu-opioid receptors, which interrupt pain signals and trigger euphoric sensations.

 Opioids also flood the brain with dopamine, a chemical that triggers a surge of happiness and imprints a good memory of the experience.
 That imprint encourages us to repeatedly seek more of the same feeling — which is why people often continue to take opioids even when they don’t need them for pain.

 “Anyone who takes a prescription opioid can become addicted.”

 Eventually, this compulsive use can lead to tolerance and dependence, the hallmarks of addiction.